|Gluten-free blueberry flax muffins- totally our new fave.|

 The western sky hung big and blue above the high desert arroyos of New Mexico.
 It felt as deep and wide as an ocean.
 We thought this signaled home.
 But I missed the sea more than I ever could have guessed.
 So we moved to Los Angeles and tried on four different neighborhoods in as many years.
 I grew adept at packing and shedding and shelved my books by color.
 I luxuriated in each and every hour spent with my two grown sons.
 A gift, each shared coffee date.
 Movie night.
 Christmas dinner.

-But Los Angeles was never my home.
-Its culture felt as walled off to me as the adobe and iron gates in Santa Fe.
+But the city of Los Angeles was never my home.
+Its entertainment culture felt as walled off to me as the adobe and iron gates in Santa Fe.
 I felt invisible.
 And irrelevant.
 And undernourished.
 My feminine soul was starving.

 And so I turned my gaze East again.
 It somehow felt right.
 And I found us a temporary nest, an antique barn studio in a post card worthy Connecticut village where I had lived as a child.
 Here, I paint.
 I write.
 I bake blueberry muffins.
 I listen to rivers curving through woods.
 I inhale the fog.
 It smells like pine.
 It is quiet here.
 And the pace is more to my liking.

 But it is not by the sea.
 I cannot walk the flats at low tide.
 I have no place to hang sheets in the ocean breeze.